ebabel-eu/react-login/README.md

 - Setup JSDoc to generate documentation.
 - Use webpack to create 2 versions of react-login.js: one that is for importing into ES6 modules, and one that can be used directly as-is in a browser, without any module import.
 - Treeshake react-login.js so it's smaller than 34k and only contains code that's really needed.
+- Look at this [cool react-login](https://www.npmjs.com/package/react-modal-login) component for inspiration.

 ## `npm run build`
 Builds the component, so it can be used in other applications as a front-end node module for browsers.